Abdallah-Abdalqa96/AlmontaserProject/README.md

-# Al-Masafr Project
+# Al-Mosafer Project

 ## Project Description
-"Al-Masafr" is an automation project for testing a website using Java and Selenium.
+"Al-Mosafer" is an automation project for testing a website using Java and Selenium.
 The project includes a series of test cases that help test the website's features, such as registration, adding products, verifying data, and handling reports.

 ## Project Content
 - *Automation Tools Used*: